Ever since I started prepping and survivalism, I’ve discovered a lot of really useful supplies. One of these is potassium permanganate.

 - A fire should form quickly

-- Mix sugar and glycerin together
+- Mix sugar and glycerin

 - Put potassium permanganate on a flat, non-flammable surface